MicrosoftDocs/dynamics-365-project-operations/articles/sales/br-playing-multiple-roles.md

 ## Team member and estimates behavior

 1. On the **Team Member** grid, select the two generic team members, and then select **Generate Requirements**.
 This will generate resource requirements.
 2. Select the team member row for **Consulting Lead**, and then select **Book**.
-The schedule board opens and books a resource to that requirement.
+The schedule board opens with a list of resources.
+Select a resource and click on **Book** to book the resource to that requirement.
 3. Select the team member row for **Network Technician**, and then select **Book**.
-The schedule board opens and books the same resource on that requirement.
+The schedule board opens with a list of resources.
+Select the same resource as above and click on **Book** to book the resource to that requirement.

 ### Team Member grid